Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Neeraj Chopra is a household name in India and is widely regarded as the golden boy of Indian athletics.
-On May 16, 2025, he created history at Qatar’s iconic Khalifa International Stadium during the Doha Diamond League by throwing his javelin an astounding 90.23 metres.
-With this throw, Chopra shattered the elusive 90-metre barrier, becoming the first Indian ever to achieve this landmark in the javelin throw.
+Neeraj Chopra is a household name in India.
+He is widely regarded as the golden boy of Indian athletics.
+On May 16, 2025, he created history at Qatar’s Khalifa International Stadium during the Doha Diamond League by throwing his javelin an astounding 90.23 metres.
+With this throw, Chopra shattered the 90-metre barrier, which he had been trying to achieve for years.

 Neeraj Chopra’s inspiring journey

-Neeraj Chopra’s rise to global stardom is a story of perseverance, grit, and unwavering focus.
-Hailing from Khandra village in Haryana, he emerged from humble beginnings to become an Olympic medallist and one of the world’s leading javelin throwers.
-His first major international breakthrough came in 2016, when he clinched gold at the World U20 Championships in Poland, setting a then-world junior record of 86.48 metres.
+Becoming the first Indian ever to achieve this landmark in the javelin throw, Neeraj Chopra’s rise to global stardom is an inspiring story of perseverance, grit, and unwavering focus.
+Belonging to Khandra village in Haryana, he emerged from humble beginnings to become an Olympic medallist and one of the world’s leading javelin throwers.
+It was in 2016 when his first major international breakthrough came.
+He then clinched gold at the World U20 Championships in Poland, setting a then-world junior record of 86.48 metres.

 Neeraj Chopra joins the 90M 𝐂𝐋𝐔𝐁 🔥 👏 🇮🇳 Neeraj Chopra finally broke the 90m barrier for the first time in his career, with a throw of 90.23 at the Doha Diamond League. #NeerajChopra pic.twitter.com/zopYfa45Xk